 The good news is that no one expects you to be a sushi expert.
 However, there are a few basics that are helpful to know before you pick up your first pair of chopsticks.

 In this article, you’ll discover different types of sushi, including the best sushi rolls for beginners and how to eat sushi.
 You’ll also learn about making sushi for beginners, should you love it so much that you want to recreate it yourself — which you very well might!

 Making Sushi for Beginners

 Even if you’re a newbie to the sushi world, you probably know that making good sushi is no cinch and requires proper training.
 When it comes to making sushi for beginners, you will likely want a professional to show you the ropes.
 A certain delicate technique must be used in order to ensure that the sushi rolls are visually appealing and don’t fall apart.

 To create the kind of artful-looking sushi you see in restaurants and magazines, consider a live online sushi making class, wherein you’ll be immersed in an educational, interactive class while cooking from the comfort of your kitchen.
 Since world-class chefs teach these classes, they are perfect for learning about sushi for beginners.

 While you’ll need fresh ingredients, it also helps to have nifty tools like the Global Grub DIY Sushi Kit, which is perfect for sushi for beginners since it comes with sushi rice and other important ingredients.

 The Cozymeal Shop also offers more of the best sushi making kits, like the Helen’s Asian Kitchen Sushi Making Kit, which includes molds that help shape sushi for those who want to wow their guests — there’s even a heart-shaped mold!

-If you find that you enjoy this cuisine, this DIY 9-Piece Bamboo Sushi Making Set comes with authentic bamboo chopsticks for you to keep at home.
+If you find that you enjoy this cuisine, this AYA Eco Sushi Making Kit comes with authentic bamboo chopsticks for you to keep at home.